 In the latest LISD White Paper, "Europe Today and What's Next," LISD non-resident associate Hannes Androsch analyzes the present and future of European cooperation from political, economic, and security perspectives.

 In the latest LISD commentary, "A Triad of Principles for Today's Global State: An Attempt at Reasoning," LISD Director Wolfgang Danspeckgruber discusses the emergence of a new international order, framed by a “global actors system” including states and non-state actors, individual actors, and corporations, rather than strictly by an “international system” with mainly states and nations as the key actors.

-The Program on Religion, Diplomacy and International Relations (PORDIR) has selected nineteen 2015-16 Fellows in Religion, Diplomacy, and International Relations through a competitive application process.
+The Program on Religion, Diplomacy and International Relations (PORDIR) has selected twenty 2016-17 Fellows in Religion, Diplomacy, and International Relations through a competitive application process.
 PORDIR fellows participate in weekly lunch seminars, conduct original research, and participate PORDIR's annual colloquium.
-The theme for this year's PORDIR program is "Religion and Strategy."
+The theme for this year's PORDIR program is "Religion and Empire."

 About the Fellows:

 Application Deadline: September 30, 2016 at 5:00 p.m.